fccview/scatola-magica/README.md

 I debated going for MIT, but I really want to protect this project and keep it open source.
 This means private corporations can use it, but they MUST keep their improvements open source as well.

+All image contents within this project are protected by Copyright and owned by The Pokémon Company.
+All animations for the Pokémon images have been created by the [vscode-pokemon](https://github.com/jakobhoeg/vscode-pokemon) dev.

 ## Support

 For issues and questions, please open an issue on the GitHub repository.